relloyd/halfpipe/README.md

 where:

-* `start-halfpipe.sh` builds and starts a Docker image that contains the Halfpipe CLI and Oracle drivers.
-  By default, it uses an `AWS_PROFILE` called "halfpipe" to supply IAM credentials.
-  Use `-h` to see usage and the `-a` flag to override this.
-* The `hp user login` command above is valid for a user called `tester1@halfpipe.sh`.
-It has privileges required to configure Halfpipe and execute core actions like `cp meta`, `cp snap` and `query`.
-  If you'd like to take more features for a spin, please reach out to me using my [email](#want-to-know-more-or-have-a-feature-request) below.
-  See also the [Notes](#notes) below for some security considerations.
 * `configure.sh -c` requests user input and runs the basic set-up to create connections to Oracle, Snowflake and S3.
   Here's an example [transcript](./demo-svg/configure/README.md).
 See the help output of [`configure.sh -h`](./demo-svg/configure/README.md#usage-of-configuresh) to learn more about the `hp` commands required to create connections and set default flag values.